 Yes, if you are part of the advanced protection program with Google, this transfer service is disabled because it’s class as third-party off-boarding.

-If You are in this heart Protection you will notice this when you look at your Google account of the account tab:
+If you are using Enhanced Protection you will notice this when you look at your Google account of the account tab:

 The 30% Failure Wall